raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- task ---
 To the right-hand side of your data sets, there is a grey button labelled **Train Model**.

-Click the **Train Model** button to begin training the Teachable Machine:
+Click the **Train Model** button to begin training Teachable Machine:
 ![Image of the 'Train Model' button.](images/trainmodel.png) **IMPORTANT:** Do **not** close or change your browser tab while you are waiting, or the training will not work!
 ![A warning not to close the tab while training the model.](images/trainingwarning.png)

 --- /task ---

-When you have clicked the **Train Model** button, a progress bar will appear where the button was, showing how far through the training process the Teachable Machine has progressed:
+When you have clicked the **Train Model** button, a progress bar will appear where the button was, showing how far through the training process Teachable Machine has progressed:
 ![The 'Training' progress bar.](images/progressbar.png)

 --- task ---